merlinkv/ZX_Multiface_3_Enhanced/README.md

    - Its commercial sale on eBay, auction sites or shops (online or not) is PROHIBITED.
    - So only retro hardware forums and individual people with non profit intentions can build this project.

+# Exception

+  - If you wish to sell small quantities of this interface in a physical or online store, you must first contact the author to request permission.
+The ban on selling it on eBay or auction sites remains in effect.

 **I take no responsibiltiy for any damage to any equipment that results from the use of this board.**

 USE IT AT YOUR OWN RISK!

+# Version 2.0Ds - August 15, 2024

+- New version of the board.
+This is an small form factor PCB but including a rear Edge connector.
+- To maintain the size, the board has been designed as a four layers PCB.

 # Version 2.0s Final - August 6, 2024